Alik Griffin

 Edge Sharpness

-Same as the corners, a little soft in the edges.
-Sharpens up towards the center.
+The corners are the same, a little soft in the edges.
+They sharpen up towards the center.
 Vignetting is not so bad on the edges.

 With this lens, they really did a good job of correcting what they could without making the lens clinical, so it still produces that great classic rendering.
 Their coatings are great and the lens is very functional in most situations.

-I’m also not seeing that strange white flaring or blooming as we saw on the TTArtisan 50mm f1.2, which makes me think something a little different is going on here with the optics or coatings.
+I’m also not seeing that strange white flaring or blooming as we saw on the TTArtisan 50mm f1.2, making me think something a little different is happening here with the optics or coatings.

 The only problem I have with this lens is the slightly softer edges and corners when at those faster apertures, but this is mostly a field curvature thing, and you can get a lot of that back if you focus on those specific points of the lens.

-You also have to watch out for that little bit of distortion which is barely showing up in any of these samples so I would say it’s nothing serious.
+You also have to watch out for that little bit of distortion, which barely shows up in any of these samples, so I would say it’s nothing serious.

 Distortion Sample

 There is some barrel distortion.
-It’s nice and even at least.
-Not terrible, but not great either.
-I haven’t noticed it too much when shooting on the streets, but if you want to shoot landscape or if you like to shoot a lot of shadows and buildings, you could probably easily set up a profile to correct for this.
+It’s nice and even, at least.
+It’s not terrible, but it’s not great either.
+I haven’t noticed it too much when shooting on the streets, but if you want to shoot landscapes or if you like to shoot a lot of shadows and buildings, you could probably easily set up a profile to correct for this.

 TTArtisan35mm f1.4 Vignetting